Adobe-Marketing-Cloud/audiencemanager-api-lab/README.md

 * Create separate traits for visitors who have clicked, searched, added to cart or bought a product.

-* Delete AAM data point when a Product or Category is deleted.

-* Use Visitor.js or Data Integration Library to send visitor activity to Audience Manager.
+* Use Visitor API or Data Integration Library to send visitor activity to Audience Manager.

 * Use Declared ID for authenticated activity.

 * Join with traits from other sources like Audience Marketplace and 3rd Party data sharing to create richer segments.

+* Delete AAM data points when a Product or Category is deleted.

-* Display metrics on a category or product trait or segment.
+* Display metrics on a Category or Product Trait or Segment.

 * Handle access token expiration.

 * Store Audience Manager credentials encrypted.

-* Use a dedicated API user separate from UI user.
+* Use a dedicated API user that is separate from UI user.